Banished by Bargain:

 Where have people been sent?

 A separate tool, ICE Flight Monitor, tracks Immigration and Customs Enforcement (ICE) removal flights, including those to third countries, to bring transparency to government operations that are often hidden from public view.
-This tracker currently does not include removals to the country of origin that involve a layover in a third country—for example, Iranians returned to Tehran via Qatar, Venezuelans returned to Caracas via Honduras, or Russians returned to Moscow via Egypt.
+This tracker currently does not include removals to the country of origin that involve a layover in a third country—for example, Iranians returned to Tehran via Qatar and Kuwait, Venezuelans returned to Caracas via Honduras, or Russians returned to Moscow via Egypt.
 It also does not track ad hoc forced third country transfers carried out on commercial flights.

 Why is the Trump administration doing this?